 With a certificate from a commercial CA, you usually get access to some form of direct technical support and troubleshooting advice should anything go wrong.

 Premium certificates will also usually come with a warranty – essentially a form of insurance against the unlikely event of certificate failure, fraudulent transactions and end-users losing money.
 Let’s Encrypt certificates do not offer any form of warranty.

 Ultimately, Let’s Encrypt is ideal for taking a first step into the world of HTTPS – and it makes perfect sense, with Google and others pushing the entire web towards HTTPS adoption.
 For smaller sites and blogs, where HTTPs is nice to have but not mission-critical, Let’s Encrypt is a great option.

 But for enterprise-level sites, especially ones that handle sensitive data, the benefits of a premium SSL certificate can’t be overstated.
 If you’re running an ecommerce platform, or any business that takes payment details online, customer data is one of your most valuable assets – something for which you’ll always want to ensure the maximum level of security.
 While Let’s Encrypt can provide SSL protection, it can’t provide the comprehensive coverage and reliability offered by a paid-for certificate.

 And Let’s Encrypt isn’t the only place you can get an SSL certificate for free.
-At Fasthosts, we provide SSL certificates from established provider Symantec, free for one year on our Cluster web hosting platform and all our dedicated servers.
+At Fasthosts, we provide SSL certificates from established provider DigiCert, free for one year on our Web Hosting platform and all our Dedicated Servers.
 For a secure online presence, we have a complete range of services, with your websites hosted in UK data centres and comprehensive support available 24/7.